CE Hours: 6

 As a result of participating in this workshop, therapists will have opportunity to:

-- Identify some reasons why family members may react in therapy sessions
+- Identify three common reasons that family members may react negatively during therapy sessions.

 Frequently Asked Questions